New Mexico Military Institute: Cadet life

 Cadets are organized into a Corps of Cadets, following the organization of a cavalry regiment with a Headquarters Troop that comprises the Marching Band.
 The regiment comprises three squadrons consisting of four to five troops each.
 Cadets are structured into classes, 6th Class (9th grade high school equivalent) through 1st Class (college sophomore).
 Cadets are all treated on the basis of earned merit.
 The military boarding school environment is maintained by the cadet leadership, with all academic classes, meals, and military and physical training occurring "on post" (on campus) in a controlled environment.
 Based on the rank structure of the Virginia Military Institute, cadets start out as New Cadets, also known as RATs (recruits at training).
 College and high school cadets are RATs for one semester, then the next semester are known as yearlings, and after the one year mark they are called Old Cadets.
-Cadets also earn Junior or Senior Army ROTC positions outside of the Corps, although starting in the Fall of 2022 school year, JROTC ranks and Corps ranks will be integrated.
+Previously, cadets could also earn Junior or Senior Army ROTC positions outside of the Corps, but starting in the fall of 2022 school year, JROTC ranks and Corps ranks were integrated.
 College and High School were separated in the Corps and in two different barracks starting in the fall of 2022 as well, except at the regimental staff level.
 These factors determine a cadet's privileges and authority and define social interactions at the institute.

 The rules of the institute for cadets are codified in the "Blue Book".

-Rules are enforced using a system of tours and demerits detailed in the Blue Book, as well as on-the-spot correction.
-Minor offenses may result in simply correction of behavior or disciplinary measures like physical activity, often push-ups.
-A tour is simply one full hour of marching in uniform with a rifle.
-Cadets with excessive demerits may be put on disciplinary probation, in which many of their privileges are taken away.
-Similarly, cadets who fail to meet standards of academic performance are put on academic probation, in which their privileges are largely revoked.
-There is also Honor probation administered by the NMMI Honor Board for offenses related to violations of the NMMI Honor Code.
-Punishment at the institute is strict and quickly administered by the cadre and staff of the institute when regulations are not followed.
-Leaving post is generally only authorized on weekends, holidays and during family visits.
+Minor offenses against these rules may result in simple correction of behavior or disciplinary measures like push-ups.
+Cadets with excessive demerits may be put on disciplinary probation.
+Cadets who fail to meet standards of academic performance are put on academic probation.
+Leaving the campus is generally only authorized on weekends, holidays, and during family visits.

 All cadets live "on-post" (on-campus) in one of the two barracks.
-Services provided for Cadets include housing, the Mail Room, a Barber Shop (free to cadets), the PX restaurant, Bates Dining Facility, Reveille Coffee Shop, Game Room, Cadet Store, Laundry and Dry-Cleaning service, self-serve laundromat, Tailors, chapel services, infirmary, and cadet counseling center.
-There is also a bowling alley, but it is currently under renovation.

-The Commandant and Dean of Students is COL Thomas Tate, who leads a group of staff that advises the leaders in the corps of cadets, and is responsible for cadet life at the Institute.
+The commandant and dean of students is COL Thomas Tate, who leads a group of staff that advises the leaders in the corps of cadets, and is responsible for cadet life at the Institute.